Nathan-Busse-private/S.P.A.R.K/README.md

 # TO DO:

-- [ ]  Build a disributable apk file for the app
+- [ ]  Build a disributable apk file for the app.
-- [ ]  Create a Build history directory for the app
+- [ ]  Create a Build history directory for the app.
 - [ ]  Fix doesn't transmit stop commsnd automatically after connection in app bug.
 - [ ]  Fix Transmission not sent when button is held down in app bug.
 - [ ]  Replace delay function with millis.
-- [ ]  Improve walking gaits
+- [ ]  Improve walking gaits.
-- [ ]  Create PID algorithm to adjust IK to help S.P.A.R.K naviagate uneven terrain better
+- [ ]  Create PID algorithm to adjust IK to help S.P.A.R.K naviagate uneven terrain better.
 - [ ]  Implement PID algorithm.